Putting the spotlight on tax deductions for retail staff

 The company installed a new system for tracking orders and inventory.
 It was hard to learn but Katie wanted a little more responsibility in that area of her job, so she did a short one-day course to improve her skills using the software.

-What can Katie claim as tax deductions for a sales assistant?
+What can Katie claim as tax deductions for retail sales assistant?

 - The cost of purchasing, laundering, and repairing the work shirt with a logo on it.